 Northwest Missouri State University is a great decision for students pursuing an Agricultural Economics & Business degree.
 Students who get pleasure from a more slow-paced life will treasure the school's position in the modest town of Maryville, Missouri.

 Missouri State University - Springfield is a good decision for students pursuing an Agricultural Economics & Business degree.
-Want a sizable student body?
-This college has over 20,000 students on campus.
+Situated in Springfield, Missouri, this university is best suited for students who thrive in an urban atmosphere.

 Any student pursuing a degree in Agricultural Economics & Business needs to take a look at Southeast Missouri State University.
 Based in Cape Girardeau, Missouri, this college is a sound final choice for students who enjoy the thrills of a substantial city.